grenaud/unix_pipes_tutorial/README.md

 - `n` (positional, optional): The number of random integers to generate.
 Defaults to 100 if not specified.
 - `--min` (optional): The minimum value of the interval.
 Defaults to 10.
 - `--max` (optional): The maximum value of the interval.
 Defaults to 100.
-Ensure that the `min` value is less than or equal to the `max` value to avoid errors.
+- `--output` (optional): The output file of random numbers.
+Defaults to 'random_numbers.txt' Ensure that the `min` value is less than or equal to the `max` value to avoid errors.
 ```